Welcome Churches

 Destitution Project (Bolton)

-A Drop-In Centre for asylum seekers and refugees has operated at the Victoria Hall since 2001.
-Casework support has also been provided over the years and initially was part of the Drop-in services.
-Since 2005 Casework now operates through the week as a separate service provided by DP.
-Phone: 07710 254531 Email: [email protected] Website
+A Drop-In Centre for asylum seekers and refugees that has operated at the Victoria Hall since 2001.
+Casework support has also been provided over the years and initially was part of the drop-in service.
+Since 2005 Casework now operates throughout the week as a separate service provided by Destitution Project Bolton.
+Phone: 07421 352 829 Email: [email protected] Website

 Crisis